Last updated: 8th November 2022

 How to get there: The only realistic option to reach the north of Groningen is by car.

 Best Youtube Video: The Netherlands Beyond Amsterdam

 Amsterdam is Europe’s best-preserved 17th-century city while, at the same time, Amsterdam has a contemporary edge.
 Amsterdam is a progressive city, invigorated by a time-honored live and let live.
-However, Amsterdam is not a big city, and you will have seen all highlights of Amsterdam after 2-3 days.
+However, Amsterdam is not a big city, and you will have seen all the instagrammable highlights of Amsterdam after 2-3 days.

-This Youtube video has already been viewed almost 8 million times in just a few years and will give you an excellent overview of The Netherlands outside of Amsterdam.
+This Youtube video has been viewed almost 8 million times in just a few years and will give you an excellent overview of The Netherlands outside of Amsterdam.